fkohlgrueber/fkohlgrueber.github.io/_posts/2021-11-02-tree-structure-of-file-systems.md

   about.html
 ```

+In this example, the data that has been stored in `blog/index.html` and `blog/posts/index.html` respectively is now directly stored in the parent nodes (which I've called `blog.html` and `blog.html/posts.html` respectively).

-Again, we reduced the number of file system elements and got rid of the "special directory files".
+Again, this change reduced the number of file system elements and there's no more need for the "special directory files".
+Looking at the quote above, it would probably also remove a configuration option from http servers.
+The data that should be served for a directory would be clear: it's the data stored within the directory's node.

 ## Saving a Web Page